Crowninshield family

-The Crowninshield family is an American family that has been prominent in seafaring, political and military leadership, and the literary world.
+The Crowninshield family is an American family that was historically prominent in seafaring, political and military leadership, and the literary world.
 The founder of the American family emigrated from what is now Germany in the 17th century.
-The family is one of several known collectively as Boston Brahmins.
+The family is one of several known collectively as Boston Brahmins, a reference to old wealthy New England families of British Protestant origin that became influential in the development of American institutions and culture.

 History

 Johann Caspar Richter was a Saxon landowner and shipper-trader originally from Germany.
 He moved to a supposed German village of Kronenschieldt (sometimes spelled Cronenschieldt), near Leipzig, during the Thirty Years' War (1618–1648) and married Maria Hahn, from Annaburg in Saxony-Anhalt.

 His illegitimate son, Johannes Caspar Richter von Kronenschieldt, was born in Leipzig circa 1661 and adopted the village's name as part of his surname, together with an entirely spurious and canting coat of arms.
 After being educated briefly at the University of Leipzig, he moved to Boston, Massachusetts in about 1688.
 He anglicized his name to "John Caspar Crowninshield" and married Elizabeth Allen on December 5, 1694, in Lynn, Massachusetts, and bought land near Spring Pond.
 Their children began the Crowninshield family known today.
 He died December 19, 1711.

 His great-granddaughter Mary Crowninshield (1778–1835) was the wife of Senator Nathaniel Silsbee, whose son-in-law was Jared Sparks.